Roundup Along the Belle Fourche, 1890, photo by John C. H. Grabill.

 closed in 1885.
 Gilbert Collins died in 1880 and John S. Collins died in 1910.

-Spaugh was not, however, the only one who fenced in open ranch.
-In the early 1880's, Alexander Swan (see next page),
+Spaugh was not, however, the only one who fenced in open range.
+In the early 1880's, Alexander Swan,

-H. B. Kelly, and John Hunton had each fenced extensive areas of public land.
+H. B. Kelly, and John Hunton predecessor owners of the Two Bar had each fenced extensive areas of public land.
 Ultimately,

 under court order,